Ryan Roberts (mixed martial artist): Victory Fighting Championship

 Since his release from Bellator, Roberts has made an unexpected career resurgence, successfully capturing the VFC featherweight championship against Josh Arocho on December 15, 2012.

 For his first title defense, Roberts faced WEC veteran L.C.
 Davis at VFC 41 on December 14, 2013.
 Roberts won the back-and-forth fight by split decision.
 Roberts then faced Chase Beebe at VFC 42 on March 15, 2014, winning the fight by a dominant unanimous decision.

 Roberts faced Jeremy Spoon at VFC: Fight Night Harrahs 1 on September 12, 2014.
 He won the fight by a razor-thin split decision, marking his third straight successful title defense.
-In his latest fight, Roberts faced UFC veteran Ramiro Hernandez at VFC 46 on July 25, 2015, winning the fight by first round knockout.
+Roberts faced UFC veteran Ramiro Hernandez at VFC 46 on July 25, 2015, winning the fight by first round knockout.

 Resurrection Fighting Alliance

-Roberts signed with Resurrection Fighting Alliance in mid-2015, and is expected to face prospect Adam Townsend in his debut at RFA 30 on September 18, 2015.
+Roberts signed with Resurrection Fighting Alliance in mid-2015, and is faced prospect Adam Townsend in his debut at RFA 30 on September 18, 2015.
+He lost the bout by unanimous decision.

+Return to Victory Fighting Championship and retirement

+Roberts faced Robert Emerson at VFC 54 on December 9, 2016 and lost his VFC featherweight championship in the first round via technical knockout as a result of a knee injury.
+Roberts retired from MMA after the bout.

+Bare-knuckle boxing

+Bare Knuckle Fighting Championship

+Roberts made his debut against Jorge Gonzalez at BKFC 21 on September 10, 2021 and won by knockout in the second round.

+Roberts faced Bobby Taylor at BKFC Fight Night Omaha on May 17, 2024.
+He lost the fight by unanimous decision.